AlexPetrusca/CheckersJS/README.md

 # CheckersJS

-* Negamax algorithm + alpha-beta pruning
+* Negamax algorithm with alpha-beta pruning
+* Transposition table + quiessence search implementation
 * Efficient board representation and move set generation
 * Heuristic evaluation function that accounts for the value of each piece and its position on the board
-* 12-ply depth search
+* 14+ ply depth search

 You can play against my AI using the following link: https://alexpetrusca.github.io/checkers